 There are five physical fitness tests that will be given in one day as a battery of tests.

 This measures anaerobic power or the ability to make an intense burst of effort for a short time period or distance.
 The test consists of sprinting 300 meters as fast as possible.
-You must complete the 300 meter sprint in 82 seconds or less to pass.

 You will be given the tests in the following sequence.
 There will be rest periods between each event.
 Each test is scored separately and you must meet the standard on each and every test.
 The standards are as follows: